rizumu/django-admin-uploads/README.rst

 #.
 Add setting to choose if Flickr, YouTube, options available
 #. on delete, remove deleted file/image from DOM
 #. get request variable in widgets.py
-#. use image icon on wymeditor & TinyMCEfor uploading? (easier way to use default WYM settings)
+#. use image icon on wymeditor & TinyMCEfor uploading? (easier way to
+ use default WYM settings)
 #.
 Add way to manage WYMeditor & TinyMCE options
+#.
+Use Django's bundled version of jQuery.

 BUG
 #.
 Doesn't insert when multiple WYMeditors on same admin.